amartinrmit/pypadf/README.md

 All of the following commands are assumed to be run from this directory.

-Create directory to save outputs.
-Template config files will save data to these directories, but can be edited to a directory of your choosing.

-    mkdir ./demo/output
-    mkdir ./demo/output/diff
-    mkdir ./demo/output/mask
-    mkdir ./demo/output/corr

 Requirements can be installed with conda or pip.
 To install with conda (suggested), create and activate a conda environment and install the packages.